jintoppy/protractor-html-screenshot-reporter/README.md

 If you omit the meta data builder, the default implementation is used

-### Screenshots for skipped test cases (optional)
+### Report for skipped test cases (optional)
-You can define if you want capture screenshots from skipped test cases using the `takeScreenShotsForSkippedSpecs` option:
+You can define if you want report from skipped test cases using the `takeScreenShotsForSkippedSpecs` option:

 ```javascript
 new HtmlReporter({